chill117/sequel/readme.md

 # Sequel

-A Database Modeler for Node.
-Sequel is designed to help you produce easy-to-read, maintainable code.
+A Database Modeler for Node; designed to help you produce easy-to-read, maintainable code.

 ## !!
 Warning !!